nmedovich/How2WebDev/lessons/Project0/readme.md

 7. *Navigate to the project in your browser via: http://localhost/Project0*.
 ⋅* If everything loads properly, you've completed the lesson!
 ⋅* If you have difficulty, review the code above.
 It will provide a working reference

+8. *Review the code provided in the repo above.
+I will leave comments throughout it to show what is happening throughout the code.*

 The next lesson will arrive soon!